-Meanwhile, back at Standard-Triumph, it was revealed in the press that STI had fired 26 export staff including 47-year-old James Dick, brother of the deposed Alick.
+Meanwhile, back at Standard-Triumph, it was revealed in the press that Standard-Triumph International had fired 26 export staff including 47-year-old James Dick, brother of the deposed Alick.

 The sacked staff said they had been told that because of ‘financial difficulties’ the company could not consider paying general compensation for the loss of their jobs.

 Now the group decided to kill off Standard-Triumph Export Sales Limited, the subsidiary which handled export sales to customers who collected their cars in Britain.
 The work, involving £500,000 worth of cars each year, would be done by another Standard-Triumph depot .